ishaqmusaq/alx-system_engineering-devops/README.md

-set the mode of the file hello
+set mode of file hello as olleh